An SBT plugin to run SpotBugs with FindSecurityBugs plugin in your SBT build.

 findSecBugs / forkOptions |

 derived from other settings | Configuration for the forked JVM.
-Uses the corresponding settings (findSecBugs / javaOptions ) |
+Uses the corresponding settings (findSecBugs / javaOptions) |

-The plugin can be tested manually by running sbt findSecBugs
+The plugin can be tested manually by running sbt findSecBugs in the test-project folder (this uses the local version of the plugin).

 The plugin has automated tests which can be run by this command sbt scripted